 Dr. Elizabeth J. Meyer has been working in and with K-12 schools as a professional educator since 1993.
-She is currently the Associate Dean for Teacher Education at the University of Colorado, Boulder and an author of two books and an editor of two volumes on gender and inclusion issues in education and popular culture.
-She publishes regularly and gives presentations on related issues including: bullying & harassment (including cyber-bullying), law & policy, lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA) peoples' rights and inclusion to help develop safer and more inclusive school environments.
-She is available for media appearances, consulting, keynote presentations, and professional development workshops on a wide variety of current issues.
+She is currently the Associate Dean for Teacher Education and Undergraduate Programs at the University of Colorado, Boulder and an author of two books and an editor of two volumes on gender and inclusion issues in education and popular culture.
+She publishes regularly and gives presentations on related issues including: bullying & harassment (including cyber-bullying), law & policy, lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA) peoples' rights.
+She is available for media appearances, educational and legal consulting, keynote presentations, and professional development workshops on a wide variety of current issues.